This is everything you need to know about diving the MUSA underwater museum in Cancun, Mexico and whether it’s worth the $$$

 Because the statues have only been under water since 2009, not much coral has taken to the statues yet.
 This means if you’re looking to see vibrant marine life and a healthy reef then forget it.
 The only thing I saw was the smallest green turtle and a tiny school of yellow snapper, and that was it.

-The one thing the really surprised me about MUSA was how spread out all the statues were.
-Instead of having them all quite close to each other, it actually took a fair swim to get from sculpture to sculpture, and when you haven’t got any reef or marine life to distract you it can be pretty boring just looking at the sand beneath you.
+One thing the really surprised me about MUSA was how spread out all the statues were.
+Instead of having them all quite close to each other, it actually took a fair amount of time to get from sculpture to sculpture, and when you haven’t got any reef or marine life to distract you it can be pretty boring just looking at the sand beneath you.

 How much does it cost to dive the MUSA underwater museum?